Revolutionize Your Voicemail Management with Our Powerful Web Portal

 - In the 3CX Server field, enter the Fully Qualified Domain Name (FQDN) or IP address of the 3CX server.

 - In the User Name field, enter username and password for authentication.

-- Click Test button to test whether the credentials provided have access to the voicemail path.
+- Click the Test button to test whether the credentials provided can access the voicemail path.

 - Click Save to save the details you entered.

 3CX Voicemail Manager can email your voicemails, along with a text transcript to you automatically.
 You have 3 choices: